22 Oct Protective safety floor coating

 Safety coatings are normally used to reduce the risk of a slip, trip or fall.
 The surface profile of these coating systems is raised to provide greater traction to each footstep.
 Therefore, safety coatings need to be extremely robust because loading is applied to a fraction of the surface area compared to that of a flat coating.

 They will also tend to hold more dirt and grit making them more difficult to clean.
 We recommend using a deck brush (not a mop), warm water, a light water blast and a squeegee to clean floors with slip-resistant coatings.
-(Tips on how to clean slip-resistant concrete floor coatings: Cleaning tips)

 The safety coating technology we use is water-based, UV stable and is fit for vehicle traffic, making it suitable for a host of applications.